katzlbt/VintageApothecaryLabels/README.md

 # VintageApothecaryLabels
-Bash scripts to create Vintage Apothecary Labels as SVG from mustache templates for printing labels.
+Very simple bash scripts to create Vintage Apothecary Labels (or actually any other labels, too) as SVG from mustache templates for printing labels.
+If you also install ImageMagick the second script can combine the SVGs into a PDF.

 Requires mustache (https://mustache.github.io/) template command.
 Optionally have ImageMagick ready to create a pdf.